donovanh/vision.rodeo/content/blog/2024-07-08-reset-physics/index.md

   - dev
 ---

 When [building a Jenga game](/jenga-in-vision-os/), I wanted to be able to reset the pieces.
-I was able to write a simple `reset` method that put the pieces back to where they should be but there was an unexpected result:
+I was able to write a simple `reset` method that put the pieces back to where they should be but there was an unexpected result.
+Each time I press `Reset`, the pieces fall over:

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/RZIVyh3" data-context="false" ><a href="//imgur.com/a/RZIVyh3">Jenga game without physics reset code</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>